Chapter 09 // Protocols

 In 2009, RockYou stored 32 million passwords in plaintext.
 When attackers breached the database, every password was immediately readable.
 In 2013, Adobe lost 153 million encrypted (not hashed) passwords using the same encryption key for all of them, which is effectively the same as plaintext.

-The solution comes from Chapter 2: hash the password before storing it.
+The solution comes from earlier chapters: hash the password before storing it.
 When a user logs in, hash the submitted password and compare it to the stored hash.
 The server never needs to know the actual password.

 SHA-256 is fast.
 Too fast.
 An attacker with a modern GPU can compute billions of SHA-256 hashes per second.
 A 30-bit-entropy password (about a billion possibilities) falls in under a second.